Causal Explanation for Reinforcement Learning: Quantifying State and Temporal Importance: Sensitivity Analysis

 \subsection{Lunar Lander}

-Fig.~\ref{gp:lunar_lander_sensitivity} shows the sensitivity analysis on lunar lander and the different color lines correspond to different perturbation amount.
+Fig.~\ref{gp:lunar_lander_sensitivity} shows the sensitivity analysis on lunar lander and the different color lines correspond to different perturbation amounts.
 Binary features including left and right leg are not included.
-The general trend of the result are the same while the value and the exact shape of the curve varies slightly when different $\delta$ is used and our result is robust w.r.t. $\delta$.
+The general trend of the result is the same while the value and the exact shape of the curve vary slightly when different $\delta$ is used and our result is robust w.r.t. $\delta$.